-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — PenFed Promise and Amex Express EveryDay.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE: Some offers mentioned below have expired.
+You can view the current offers from our partners here — Amex Express EveryDay.
+DISCLOSURE: Cards from our partners are mentioned below.]

 It can be hard being a mother — getting everyone to school on time, wrangling homework assignments and giving each kid some love and attention (often while juggling a career).

 Adding personal finance management to a mom’s never-ending to-do list can make the daily list that much longer.
 This is especially true when it comes to managing credit cards.